 This week games journalist Jason Schreier published a fantastic article over at Bloomberg about the numerous struggles happening over at Amazon Game Studios.
 In that article he describes the studio as being “driven by data”.

 Earlier this week I watched a three-part documentary on YouTube called The Trap.
-Originally broadcast on the BBC in 2007, the filmmaker Adam Curtis sets out in the first two episodes of the program to show how, in the mid-20th century, a collective of scientists and mathematicians believed that by handing over the reigns of control from governments to data models, the world would be led into a utopian age.
+Originally broadcast on the BBC in 2007, the filmmaker Adam Curtis sets out in the first two episodes of the program to show how, in the mid-20th century, a collective of scientists and mathematicians believed that by handing over the reigns of control from governments to data models, the world would be led into a new utopia.

 These thinkers posited that human behaviour could be reduced to relatively simplistic mathematical models, capable of determining how all people thought and acted.
 The problem, as the liberal governments of the western world would come to discover through the course of the latter half of the century, was that they were modelled in the belief that all humans acted rationally at all times.